In this guide

 Additionally, busy input/output (I/O) requests are known to be burdensome to versions of NFS prior to NFSv4.
 So, we recommend you avoid using storage media for NFS, NFSv2, or NFSv3.

-When your repository manager starts encroaching upon a full disk you can run administrative tasks to regain space.
-Nexus Repository 3 allows you to schedule in-app tasks to manage your disk.
-You can determine what contents you need to preserve, what to let go, or when to dump unnecessary contents.
+When the contents of your repository manager start encroaching upon a full disk you can either run administrative tasks, or create and run customize policies to retain space.
+With both features you can determine what contents you need to preserve, what to let go, or when to dump unnecessary contents.